LukenSkyne/Tesla-Watchdog/README.md

 </div>

+## Note

+Tesla has deprecated the old REST API, including the `/command` endpoints.
+For more information, read [here](https://developer.tesla.com/docs/fleet-api/announcements#2023-11-17-vehicle-commands-endpoint-deprecation-timeline).

 ## About

 I am fairly happy with the Walk-Away Door Lock feature, but there have been edge cases where it didn't work as expected.